Siddharth015/CP/README.md

-# The problems done in Codeforces will be uploaded on a daily basis.
+# The problems done on CF and LC will be uploaded on a daily basis.